 They'll inform older adults that their computer has a security hole or other serious issue and offer to help them fix it.

-Then, they’ll either ask the older adult to transfer their data and money or allow the scammer remote access to their computers and all the sensitive information stored in the files.
+Then, they’ll either ask the older adult to transfer their money and data or grant the scammer remote access to their computers and the sensitive information stored in their files.

 If your older adult has been the victim of fraud, call the National Elder Fraud Hotline at 833-272-8311 or 833-FRAUD-11 to get assistance.